Terminator: Dark Fate: Plot

 In 1998, three years after the destruction of Cyberdyne Systems, (Note: As depicted in Terminator 2: Judgment Day (1991)) Sarah and John Connor have retreated to Livingston, Guatemala, where they are ambushed by a T-800 Terminator—one of several sent back through time by Skynet prior to its erasure—which kills John despite Sarah's efforts to protect him.

 In 2020, an advanced Terminator known as the Rev-9 is sent from the future to Mexico City to assassinate Dani Ramos.
 At the same time, a cybernetically enhanced soldier named Grace is sent from the year 2042 to protect her.
 The Rev-9, disguised as Dani's father, infiltrates the auto assembly plant where Dani and her brother Diego work but is intercepted by Grace, who escapes with the siblings.
 Using its ability to separate into a solid endoskeleton and a shape-shifting liquid exterior, the Rev-9 pursues them, killing Diego and cornering Grace and Dani.
-They are rescued by Sarah Connor, who temporarily disables both components of the Rev-9 using military-grade weaponry.
+They are rescued by Sarah Connor, who temporarily disables both components of the Rev-9.

 Grace and Dani steal Sarah's vehicle to flee but are forced to stop when Grace suffers a metabolic crash due to her augmentations.
 After acquiring medicine from a pharmacy, they are confronted by Sarah, who leads them to a motel.
 There, Sarah explains that since John's death she has received encrypted messages pinpointing the arrivals of Terminators—each signed "For John"—allowing her to intercept and destroy them.
 Grace reveals that in her timeline, Skynet and John never existed.
 Instead, an AI called Legion, developed for cyberwarfare, triggered a nuclear apocalypse after being deemed a threat to humanity.
 Legion created a machine army to exterminate the survivors, who formed a resistance.
 In this future, Dani is a central figure in humanity's struggle against Legion.